NeuralEnsemble/python-neo/doc/source/io.rst

 .. autoclass:: neo.io.ExampleIO

-For advice or comments on the coding guidelines, developers can send e-mail to sgarcia@olfac.univ-lyon1.fr, yger@unic.cnrs-gif.fr or estebanez@unic.cnrs-gif.fr.
+For advice or comments on the coding guidelines, developers can send e-mail to sgarcia@olfac.univ-lyon1.fr.